tarwn/lessthandot-hugo/blogs/content/posts/2012-12-17-creating-a-semi-additive-measure.md

 </p>

 <p style="text-align: justify;">
-  What I want to describe in this blog post is a method forcing a parent-child hierarchy in SSAS to show the parent’s own data value, instead of the sum of the aggregated values of its children.
+  What I want to describe in this blog post is a method forcing a parent-child hierarchy in SSAS to show the parent's own data value, instead of the sum of the aggregated values of its children.
 Why would I want to do such a thing?
 A client of mine once asked me to create a cube on some financial data.
 However, the data was delivered by a 3rd party and could not be changed.
 This means that a parent-child hierarchy – for example the chart of accounts on a Profit&Loss report – should display the values from the database, not vpalues calculated or aggregated by SSAS.
-In most cases the values would have been the same, but sometimes it wouldn’t, hence the need to create an alternative solution.
+In most cases the values would have been the same, but sometimes it wouldn't, hence the need to create an alternative solution.
 </p>

 <p style="text-align: justify;">